Updated Dec. 3, 2020

 - Alfred State previously provided full care packs; for spring, two new masks will be provided to supplement the fall pack.
 New students will be given care packs.

 Definition: Personal Protective Equipment includes masks (N95, KN95, surgical, general/dust), cloth face coverings, plastic face shields, gloves, gowns, and devices that prevent direct contact such as anti-microbial door openers.

-- Choosing a Face Cover: While full surgical-grade masks are not necessary for everyday use on campus, according to the CDC there are recommendations for effective face covers to best protect the health and safety for yourself and others.
+- While full surgical-grade masks are not necessary for everyday use on campus, according to the CDC there are recommendations for effective face covers to best protect the health and safety for yourself and others.
 Face covers should:

 - Fit snugly but comfortably against the face.

 - Be secured with ties or ear loops.